errea/Micro-Reddit-Rail-App/README.md

-# Ruby on Rails App: Blog Application.
+# Ruby on Rails []Building With Active Record: Micro Reddit Application.

 > [Collaborative project]

 This is the very first project I would build with Ruby on Rails.
-The main goal here is to make it up and running - and its to take about 14hours to carry out this project.
-Full task description:  https://www.theodinproject.com/courses/ruby-on-rails/lessons/ruby-on-rails-ruby-on-rails . and  [Find project specifications here](https://guides.rubyonrails.org/getting_started.html)
+The main goal here is to make Let’s build [Reddit](https://www.reddit.com/).
+Well, maybe a very junior version of it called micro-reddit.
+In this project, you’ll build the data structures necessary to support link submissions and commenting.
+We won’t build a front end for it because we don’t need to… you can use the Rails console to play around with models without the overhead of making HTTP requests and involving controllers or views and  [Find project specifications here](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/building-with-active-record-ruby-on-rails)

 ## Built With

 - Ruby
+- Ruby on Rails
 - webpack
 - Heroku
 - Sqlite